chadstolper/DGLOs/README.md

 	- `"id"` : The fill color is based on the Node's id value.
 	- `"label"` : The fill color is based on the Node's label content if any.
 	- `"type"` : The fill color is based on the Node's type, group or other data value.
+	- `"enterExit"` : The fill color is based on the the direction of the data in relation to different timesteps.
+Nodes and Edges are colored based on their data entering and exiting.
+All Nodes and Edges considered entering in first timestep.
+All Nodes and Edges considered exiting in the last timestep.
+		- Green: Data entering and present in the next timestep.
+		- Red: Data present in the previous timestep and exiting.
+		- Yellow: Data entering and exiting in the same timestep.
+		- Blue: Data present in the current, previous, and next timestep.
 - `attrOpts.stroke` : Color for Node borders as a string.
 Default is #000000.
 - `attrOpts.stroke_edge` : Color for Edges as a string.
 Either acting as a fill or stroke depending on the visualization.
 Default is #000000.
 - `attrOpts.stroke_width` : Node border width/thickness as a number.
 Default is 2.